Hovden, Kinn

-Hovden or Barekstadlandet is an island in the municipality of Kinn in Vestland county, Norway.
-The 14.6 km2 island lies about 10 km northwest of the town of Florø and about 6 km south of the village of Kalvåg on the island of Frøya in neighboring Bremanger municipality, across the Frøysjøen strait.
+Hovden is an island in Kinn Municipality in Vestland county, Norway.
+The 14.6 km2 island lies about 10 km northwest of the town of Florø and about 6 km south of the village of Kalvåg on the island of Frøya in neighboring Bremanger Municipality, across the Frøysjøen strait.
 Most of the 68 inhabitants (in 2001) live along the eastern coast of the island.
 Kvanhovden Lighthouse is located on the northwestern shore of the island.
 The island is very rocky, mountainous, and barren.
 The highest point on the island is the 310 m tall mountain Store Skorekinna.